Robust Confidence Bands for Stochastic Processes Using Simulation: Robust MIP

 where the definition of $\delta(l,u,x^i)$ can again be enforced using $n$ binary variables and an appropriate large constant.
 Denote by $(l^\Gamma, u^\Gamma)$ a confidence band obtained by solving the robust problem with a given $\Gamma$.
-We refer to this as a \textit{robust confidence band}.
+We refer to this as a \textit{robust confidence band}. \begin{rmk} If $\Gamma=0$, the problems \eqref{nominal_mip} and \eqref{robust_mip} are equivalent, implying $(l^0, u^0)$ would be biased towards under-coverage in the sense of Theorem \ref{thm:undercoverage}. \end{rmk}